About the Project

 Latest News

-• More than 100 trauma survivors and two dozen journalists have been surveyed and/or interviewed for this project.
-With the exception of one homicide survivor from New Zealand, all participants and subject matter experts are from the United States or Canada.
+More than 100 trauma survivors and two dozen journalists were surveyed and/or interviewed for this project.
+With the exception of one homicide survivor from New Zealand, all participants are from the United States or Canada.
 They come from big cities to small towns, all socioeconomic classes, and a variety of cultural backgrounds.

-• Tamara’s peer-reviewed research paper, Trauma survivors and the media: A qualitative analysis, was published in the Journal of Community Safety and Well-Being in September 2021.
+Tamara’s peer-reviewed research paper, Trauma survivors and the media: A qualitative analysis, was published in the Journal of Community Safety and Well-Being in September 2021.
 Findings from the project were presented for the first time at the RTDNA Canada National Conference on June 3, 2021.
 Tamara’s presentation was very well received by journalists from across Canada, many of whom expressed a hunger for change.
 The full presentation (less the live Q&A session) can be viewed here.
+Tamara’s research has since been presented to audiences around the world and has been the subject of various mainstream media coverage.

-• Training seminars are now being offered to newsrooms, journalism schools, and those in the criminal justice and victim/survivor support sectors.
+Training seminars are now being offered to newsrooms, journalism schools, and other trauma-sector stakeholders.